 The animal communicator then went on about me needing to trust in a higher power and the reason Stormy may be unavailable was that he was choosing not to come back.
 There was more about animals and their purpose, but after I’d heard she was getting that he’d passed, it was hard for me to concentrate on anything else she said.

 One thing though, that I found interesting as a skeptic, was that she told me that she’d seen cats that had been gone for months make it back.
 Basically, I felt like I was being told he was probably dead, but maybe not.
 It was a very disappointing session after our initial one because I’d actually gotten a good feeling from it and had hope that everything would work out.

 Despite telling me that if I tried to contact him in a couple of weeks, she could still get in contact with him, I decided not to pursue contact any further.
 At that point, I felt a twinge of scamminess in the ‘keep paying me and I’ll keep stringing you along’ sort of way.
 I didn’t have the money for a first, let alone a third reading, and I didn’t want to hear any more bad news or her pyscho babble about believing things would work out the way they were supposed to.
-I would continue to look and call for Stormy and hope that she was completely wrong.
+I would continue to look and call for Stormy and hope that she was wrong.

 Lost cat, round two

-A couple of months ago, I’d gotten this same animal communicator’s newsletter saying she was going to be taking calls on a radio program that can be listened to online.
+A year later, I’d gotten this same animal communicator’s newsletter saying she was going to be taking calls on a radio program that can be listened to online.
 I marked my calendar to listen, just out of curiosity.
 I wanted to see how she did on pet cases that didn’t involve them being lost or deceased.
 To date, she’d been right about Stormy.
 He was still missing.